 communities or a change in which communities participated in the survey.

 What is your source for employment statistics?

-All employment figures come from the state employment commissions.
+All employment figures come from the Bureau of Labor Statistics.
 Please

 be aware that employment is seasonal and since most of our reports are

 Student-oriented communities typically rent by the bedroom versus the